 Another reason why the CIO’s transition to business leader has been so long in the making for so many executives is that IT folks tried to force this to happen before their organizations were truly ready to accept them as equal business partners.
 Many of my predecessors learned that just taking some business workshops at Stanford or completing work on their MBA didn’t always open up the doors as an equal partner with other business executives.
 And, to be honest, CIOs didn’t always “walk the walk” when it came to acting like a business executive, often lapsing back into technical jargon and excitedly volunteering for that mind-numbing database integration project after the big merger.

 Now, however, is the perfect time for the CIO to step forward and be recognized as a business leader.
-The necessary and occasionally messy marriage of technology, customer experience, compliance, governance, and competitive differentiation needs a new user manual, and traditional business leaders realize that they need people who can and do walk comfortably in both the technical and the non-technical worlds to bring it all together.
+The necessary and occasionally messy marriage of technology, customer experience, compliance, governance, competitive differentiation, and threat mitigation needs a new user manual, and traditional business leaders realize that they need people who can and do walk comfortably in both the technical and the non-technical worlds to bring it all together.